srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 ### Workshop

+Spend at most 25 minutes on all of these prompts without the aide of AI.
+If you're unable to solve them after 25 minutes, stop, take a break, and then work with an AI or the discussions to help you solve them.
+Good luck!

 Do one of the following:
-- Deploy the `favorites.vy` contract to your tenderly RPC URL!
+- (Optional) Deploy the `favorites.vy` contract to your tenderly RPC URL!
 - Deploy the `favorites.vy` contract to anvil with a different wallet address, and a new encrypted key!

 ## Section 3: Titanoboa Favorite's List